 Web Crawlers (Bots) and Viewed Form Events

 Search engines like Google use crawlers (bots) to visit webpages and catalog the contents of those pages.
-Prior to September 12, 2019, Klaviyo treated these instances as Viewed Form events, which inflated this number, but didn't affect the number of Engaged with Form events.
-Hence, the Form Engagement Rate (the ratio of Engaged with Form events over Viewed Form events) for some customers was underreported.
+Prior to September 12, 2019, Klaviyo treated these instances as Viewed Form events, which inflated this number, but didn't affect the number of Submitted Form events.
+Hence, the Form Submit Rate (the ratio of Submitted Form events over Viewed Form events) for some customers was underreported.

 Looking for tips on how to optimize your signup form performance?
 Check out our guide on building the marketing list of your dreams.